davelopef/Tokyo-night-hyprland/README.md

 Tokyo night dots for hyprland

 TODOS:
-Insert screenshots there
+Insert screenshots there \n
-Make a simple script for installation
+Make a simple script for installation \n
-Learn go (what?)
+Learn go (what?) \n